shivprakash210/wp-service-payment-form-with-authorizenet/readme.txt

 After a making payment, your customers will be receive invoice from Authorize.net.
 If you will enable send invoice option from your Authorize.net merchant account.

+You can enable/disable send customer receipt setting from plugin setting option.

 reCAPTCHA protects internet users from spam.

 List all payments in wp-admin and print each payment receipt.